Wudu Steps - Quran Academy

 steps of Wudu

-• Lastly, wash your feet up to the ankles three times, right before left.
+Finally, wash both of your feet up to your ankles three times.
+Again, start with your right foot, then your left.

 Importance of Wudu